radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-overview/stop-and-restart-environment.md

 ## Start environment

-> **NOTE:** Starting an environment is only available when a environment is created and stopped.
+> [!note] Starting an environment is only available when a environment is created and stopped.

 To start the selected environment, on the overview page, right top corner, click on the power icon